 When it comes to killing cancer effectively, timing is everything.
-That’s the principle behind the “Attack Phase” in our radiation cancer protocol stack.
-This carefully timed phase takes place in the morning, just before radiation therapy, and includes a stack of metabolic disruptors designed to enhance the killing power of radiation by 2–3.5x.
-This approach, rooted in metabolic cancer therapy, targets cancer cells when they are most vulnerable — in a fasted state, low in glucose, and stripped of antioxidant defenses.
+That’s the principle behind the “Attack Phase” in our radiation protocol.
+This carefully timed morning stack combines metabolic disruptors that enhance the killing power of radiation by up to 2–3.5x, according to preclinical research and real-world case reports.
+This metabolic approach targets cancer cells when they’re most vulnerable: fasted, low in glucose, and stripped of antioxidant defenses (Safdie et al., 2009).

 Why Radiation Needs Help

 Radiation alone is powerful, but it’s not perfect.
 It relies on generating reactive oxygen species (ROS) to damage cancer DNA, but tumors often resist radiation by boosting their internal antioxidants like glutathione and NAD+.
-That’s where the Attack Phase comes in — it strips away these defenses, unleashes oxidative chaos, and turns radiation into a far more lethal weapon against cancer.
+The Attack Phase strips away these defenses, unleashing oxidative chaos and turning radiation into a much more lethal weapon (Raffaghello et al., 2008).

 Fasted State: Starving the Enemy

 The Attack Phase begins after a water fast and metabolic preparation.
 In this fasted state, blood sugar and insulin are low, glutathione is suppressed, and healthy cells enter protective autophagy.
-Cancer cells, which rely on sugar (Warburg Effect), are stressed, hungry, and unable to cope with increased ROS.
-This metabolic starvation makes them highly sensitive to oxidative damage from radiation.
+Cancer cells, which rely heavily on glucose (the Warburg Effect) — become stressed, energy-starved, and unable to handle extra ROS.
+This makes them highly sensitive to radiation damage (Safdie et al., 2009).

 Methylene Blue — The Redox Trigger